ftjuh/I2Cwrapper/README.md

 ### Interrupt mechanism

-I2Cwrapper's interrupt mechanism can be used to inform the controller that the state machine's state has changed.
+I2Cwrapper's interrupt mechanism can be used to inform the controller that the AccelStepperI2C state machine's state has changed.
 Currently, this will happen when a set **target has been reached** or when an **endstop** switch was triggered.
 See [`Interrupt_Endstop.ino`](https://github.com/ftjuh/I2Cwrapper/blob/main/examples/Interrupt_Endstop/Interrupt_Endstop.ino) example for a use case.

 ### Restrictions

    - The original `run()`, `runSpeed()`, or `runSpeedToPosition()` functions are implemented, but it is **not recommended to use them**.
-The idea of these functions is that they are called as often as possible which would cause constant I2C traffic.
+The idea of these functions is that they are called as often as possible which would cause *constant* I2C traffic.
 The I2C protocol was not designed for this kind of load, so use the state machine instead.
 If you feel you *must* use the original ones, take it slow and see if your setup, taking other I2C devices into consideration, allows you to [increase the I2C bus frequency](https://www.arduino.cc/en/Reference/WireSetClock).
-Even then you shouldn't poll as often as possible (as AccelStepper usually wants you to), but adjust the polling frequency to your max. stepping frequency, to allow the I2C bus some room to breathe.
+Even then you shouldn't poll as often as possible (as AccelStepper usually expects you to), but adjust the polling frequency to your max. stepping frequency, so that the I2C bus still has some room to breathe.
-   - Each library function call, its parameters, and possibly a return value has to be transmitted back and forth via I2C.
-This makes things **slower, less precise, and prone to errors**.
-To be safe from errors, you'll need to do some extra checking (see [Error handling](#error-handling)).
    - Naturally, you cannot declare your own stepping functions with the [constructor [2/2] variant](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#afa3061ce813303a8f2fa206ee8d012bd).

 ### Safety precautions

-Steppers can exert damaging forces, even if they are moving slow.
+Steppers can exert **damaging forces**, even if they are moving slow.
 If in doubt, set up your system in a way that errors will not break things, particularly during testing:

 * Place your end stops in a **non-blocking position** so that they are activated in a by-passing way but do not block the way themselves.
+That way you still have time to stop things manually if they fail.
 * To be really safe, put **emergency stops** which shut down the target in a final end position.
 Currently there is no dedicated pin mechanism for that, so just use the target's reset pin instead.
 * Always keep a **manual emergency stop** at hand or make it easy to cut the power quickly.
 * And again, do check for transmission errors in critical situations (see **[error handling](#error-handling)**).